-PROBLEM AREA DEFINITION SCOPE/CONSEQUENCE EXTORTION Asking for or demanding money or something of value from another person in return for protection or in connection with a threat to inflict harm.
+PROBLEM AREA DEFINITION SCOPE/CONSEQUENCE EXTORTION Asking for or demanding money or something of value from Suspension - Expulsion another person in return for protection or in connection with a threat to inflict harm.
+Police Report FAILURE TO MEET Student does not meet the expectations of the teacher or staff Conference Suspension EXPECTATIONS member.
+May be based on class/team/organization's rules, policies, and procedures.
+FALSE ACCUSATIONS Knowingly giving false or misleading information with intent to defame or cause harm.
 Suspension - Expulsion Police Report FIGHTING Fighting includes mutual participation in a fight involving physical violence or harm caused to another person.
 There is no one main offender.
 Purpose is to cause harm to another person.
 Fighting does not include verbal confrontation, tussles, or other minor confrontations.
-Conference - Expulsion Police Report FIREARMS Possession, use or distribution of any weapon designed to or may be readily converted to expel a projectile by act of explosive.
+Suspension - Expulsion Police Report FIREARMS (Distribution, Possession, Use) Possession, use or distribution of any weapon designed to or may be readily converted to expel a projectile by act of explosive.
 This includes the frame or receiver of any such weapon.
 This includes, but is not limited to handguns, rifles or shotguns.
 Suspension - Expulsion Police Report FORGERY Falsely and fraudulently making or altering a document.
 Conference - Suspension GAMBLING Participating in games of chance for the purpose of exchanging money or goods.
 Conference - Suspension GANGS (Negative group affiliation) An ongoing loosely or highly organized association of three or more persons, whether formal or informal, that has a common name, signs, symbols or colors, whose members engage, either individually or collectively, in violent or other forms of illegal behavior.
+This includes students wearing, carrying or displaying gang paraphernalia and/or exhibiting behavior or gestures that symbolize gang membership.
 Conference - Expulsion Police Report HARASSMENT Intentional disruptive or threatening behavior by a student(s) to another student(s); includes, but are not limited to, stalking, hazing, social exclusion, name calling, unwanted physical contact, unwelcome verbal or written comments, photographs and graphics; harassment, direct or indirect, may be related, but not limited to, race, religious orientation, sexual preference, cultural background, economic status, size or personal appearance.
 Conference - Expulsion Police Report HATE CRIME A criminal offense or threat against a person, property or society that is motivated, in whole or in part, by the offender's bias against a race, color, national origin, ethnicity, gender, religion, disability or sexual orientation.
 This includes any crime that manifests evidence of prejudice based on race, religion, sexual orientation, or ethnicity.
-Suspension - Expulsion Police Report HAZING Any intentional, knowing or reckless act committed by a student, whether individually or in concert with other persons, against another student, and in which both the act was committed in connection with an initiation into, an affiliation with, or the maintenance of membership in any organization that is affiliated with an educational institution and the act contributes to a substantial risk of potential physical injury, mental harm or degradation, or causes physical injury, mental harm or personal degradation.
+Suspension - Expulsion Police Report HAZING Any intentional, knowing or reckless act committed by a student, whether individually or in concert with other persons, against another student, and in which both the act was committed in connection with an initiation into, an affiliation with, or the maintenance of membership in any organization that is affiliated with an educational institution and the act contributes to a substantial risk of potential physical injury, mental harm or degradation.
 Suspension - Expulsion